openstack/charm-specs/specs/stein/implemented/octavia.rst

 On the scaling side, most if not all, of the ``octavia`` services benefit from being scaled out proportional to the number of running load balancers and load balancer life cycle events.
-Thus it makse sense to co-locate the API, Worker, Health Manager and Housekeeping Manager daemons in the same charm unit, and scale by increasing the number of charm units deployed.
+Thus it makes sense to co-locate the API, Worker, Health Manager and Housekeeping Manager daemons in the same charm unit, and scale by increasing the number of charm units deployed.